 Years of watching my students do “hard stuff” because I told them they could, inspired me walk my talk to do some “hard stuff” to change my life.

 Competitive bodybuilding provides the structure, goal-setting, and discipline I need to counter the crazy-busy-stressful life of a teacher.
-If you’re curious and want to learn more about that part of my life, my page is @LiftingMySpirits on Facebook.
+If you’re curious and want to learn more about how I changed my health, my fitness website is called Lifting My Spirits.